pverscha/phd_thesis/15-chapter_4_unipept_cli.md

 \newpage

 \color{gray}
-*This chapter contains a verbatim copy of the technical note by [@verschaffeltUnipeptCLIAdding2020] as submitted to Bioinformatics.*
+*This chapter contains a verbatim copy of the technical note by *Verschaffelt* et al., 2020 as submitted to Bioinformatics.*
 \color{black}

 **Abstract** ---